-Do you want to boost your mood quickly, and remain feeling happier, for up to six months?
-Or are you seeking an easy way to lessen depression that lasts for several months?
+Want to improve your mood quickly and feel happier for up to six months?
+Or are you seeking an easy solution to lessen depression that lasts for several months?

 Click on the video (below) to hear the Founder of Positive Psychology, U-Penn Psychology Professor, Martin Seligman, discuss why listing positives improves well-being.

-Writing my positives in a journal helped me go from hell to happy, which is why I’m so excited for you to try it.
-After my divorce listing happy moments only took me three minutes per day and this made me appreciate my life, savor experiences, and feel happier.
-So why not try something easy that increases your happiness and helps you stay happy?
-Need more proof?
-Read this meta-analysis of 26 gratitude journal studies, which concluded these journals show positive impact.
+Journaling positives helped me go from hell to happiness, which is why I’m so excited for others to try it.
+After my divorce, listing happy moments took me just three minutes per day, and this helped me appreciate life, savor experiences, and feel happier.
+I woke up mornings excited to create moments of happiness that I could journal later.
+So why not try this easy way to increase happiness and stay happier?
+Need more proof that gratitude journals improve happiness?
+Read this meta-analysis of 26 gratitude journal studies.
+It concludes these journals show a positive impact

 Our lives can feel overwhelming due to busyness, worries, and negative social comparisons, but dedicating three minutes to happiness and well-being daily can help.
 Keep it simple by writing positives with paper and a pen, or use a stick to write on a sandy beach.
 Alternatively, create a free and easy online Happy Journal.